A thorough exploration of how the boy became the bat...

 Second Story Arc: A Sleight of Hands

 Alfred was born in England in the year 1925.
 He joined the army at 16 and was soon off to fight in the Second World War.
 He was a born marksman, but shooting his fellow human was not the reason he enlisted.
-He soon came to realize that he wanted to save lives, not take them.
+He wanted to save lives, not take them.

 Having already survived longer than most agents, he retired early to his true passion, the performing arts.
-In 1948 Alfred was only 23 and he was living his dream, performing all over the United Kingdom in the most prestigious theaters and halls.
-Unfortunately this dream was quickly dismantled with a single phone call.
+The year was 1948 and Alfred was only 23, but he was living his dream.
+He performed all over the United Kingdom, in the most prestigious theaters and halls.
+Unfortunately he was quickly awoken from his dream with a single phone call.

-He had not spoken to Thomas Wayne in several years, but Alfred could recognize that chiseled, warm voice anywhere.
+He had not spoken to Thomas Wayne in several years, but Alfred could recognize that chiseled and warm tone anywhere.
 Only one year into his prolific acting career, and Alfred was informed of his father's passing and of the responsibility now awaiting him.
-Alfred Pennyworth knew of his family's tradition, he knew he once again had a duty to fulfill... a noble cause to serve.
+Alfred Pennyworth knew of his family's tradition, he knew he once again had a duty to fulfill and once again a noble cause to serve.

 Due to the Wayne Family's industrious efforts, Gotham City, New Jersey was once a shinning metropolis, an epicenter of East Coast North American business.
 Thomas' forefathers took the coal that was Gotham and sculpted it into the diamond it deserved to be.
 Thanks to Wayne Industries alone, America is approximately ten to twenty years more advanced than it would be otherwise in the nineteenth century.

 Thomas and Martha Wayne have recently had their first child, in an effort to ensure the Wayne legacy does not end with them.
 With their newborn baby boy, the Waynes are now known as the Richest Family in America and are essentially held to a status of Royalty in Gotham.